 It is not that citizens don't want to understand the issues.
 They want their government to take care of business, and many are turned off by the bullshit.
 Not understanding the underlying problems produces anxiety in them.
 But it is very difficult to find pertinent information and assess its objectivity.
 And information that is accessible is unsuitable for helping them learn, because it is too advanced, too dull, or lacks context.

 Know The System is developing a powerful new citizen education resource.
-We are looking for patriots in Political Science, Public Policy, Journalism, Economics, and Sociology to step forward and use their knowledge to make a large, direct impact on our struggling democracy.
+We are looking for partners in the Public Policy world to step forward and use their knowledge to make a large, direct impact on our struggling polity.

-What we are doing is not easy: teaching busy, ordinary citizens—of all backgrounds—about national issues and political realities.
-But it is the unavoidable first step on the road to stopping political polarization and its crippling effects on governance.
+What we are doing is not easy: teaching busy, ordinary citizens—of all backgrounds—about societal issues and realities.
+But it will generate the popular will needed to solve our nation's problems.

 Contact Us.
 Let us tell you about our plan and show you a demonstration of our approach.